lparolari/ai-examples/README.md

 and run the examples.

-# Artificial Intelligence

-## CSP problems
+## Repository Organization

+Sources are organized in the main folder by covered topic.
+The numbering is for convenience only.

 ### Money puzzle

-You can find some C++ implementations in `cpp/money` folder, using below listed techniques.
+You can money puzzle implementations in [001_money](001_money) folder using different techniques and programming languages.

+Implementations:
-**Generate & test** implementation in *C++*.
-The `gt` directory contains source code for solving SEND + MORE = MONEY puzzle with *g&t algorithm*.
+ - **C++ with generate & test**.
+The puzzle is solved with with *g&t algorithm*.
 The algorithm generates all the possible solutions one by one from the domain and checks wether the constraints are satisfied.
 If yes the prints the solutions, otherwise continues searching.

-**Simple backtracking** implementation in *C++*.
-The `sbt` directory contains source code for solving SEND + MORE = MONEY puzzle with *simple backtracking*.
+- **C++ with simple backtracking**.
+The puzzle si solved with *simple backtracking*.
 The simple backtracking algorithm for each assignment to a variable verifies the constraints that can be verified.
 If this "partial" constraints are satisfied then it continues searhing for the solutions, otherwise tries a new assignement for that variable.

+- **Prolog with clp(fd)**.
+The puzzle is solved with Prolog library for constraint logic programmin.

+- **Prolog with backtracking**.
+The puzzle is solved with Prolog backtracking.
+Prolog selects values for variables from theri domains and tries the assignments.
+A set of assignments are a solutions if constraints are satisfied.

-# Author
+## Author

 Luca Parolari <<luca.parolari23@gmail.com>>

-# License
+## License

-The MIT license.
+This project is licensed under MIT license.
+See [LICENSE](LICENSE.txt) file for more informations.